streetwriters/notesnook/docs/help/contents/export-notes-from-notesnook.md

+---
+title: Exporting notes
+description: Notesnook is zero lock-in.
+You can always export and backup your notes to pdf, html, markdown and plain text files anytime from iOS, Android & Desktop.
+---

 # Exporting notes

 You can export your notes as PDF, HTML, Markdown and Plain text files on desktop and mobile apps.